 This Month’s Meeting

 Permaculture Noosa meetings are FREE and open to the public.
-Beginning at 7pm with a Marketplace (where members can exchange their home grown produce or homemade products), the guest speakers start at 7.30pm and supper (gold coin donation) will be served at 9pm.
-Usually held at Memorial Hall, Maple St, Cooroy (next to the RSL).
-However for July and September 2014, the meetings will be held at Cooroy State Primary School Hall.
+Beginning at 7pm with a Marketplace where members share their surplus home grown produce by giving, exchanging or selling it, the meeting starts at 7.30pm and supper (gold coin donation) will be served at 9pm.
+Cooroy Memorial Hall, Cooroy (next to the RSL)

 For further information email firstname.lastname@example.org